 All Massachusetts school districts are eligible to join the exSEL Network.
 Districts are expected to contribute $10,000 to help offset the total cost of these services.
 Our request for applications document includes guidance and suggestions on funding sources.
 To apply, please follow the format outlined in this document.
 Applications are due August 3.

 Over the course of the 2017-18 school year, nine Massachusetts districts came together to form the first exSEL Network cohort.
 The districts—Brockton, Canton, Fitchburg, Mendon-Upton, Millbury, Milton, Monomoy (Chatham and Harwich), Tri-Town (Boxford, Middleton, and Topsfield), and Whitman-Hanson—gained greater awareness of what it takes to integrate SEL into daily practice, developed preliminary integration plans, and examined strategies for measuring SEL outcomes.
 Many of these districts will return as part of the 2018 – 2019 cohort.

-The project is led by the exSEL Coalition, whose members include the Massachusetts Association of School Committees, Massachusetts Association of School Superintendents, Massachusetts Organization of Educational Collaboratives, and Massachusetts School Administrators Association.
-The exSEL Coalition’s non-profit partners—the Rennie Center, Transforming Education, and Teachers 21—will provide expertise, support, and training for the network.
+The project is led by the exSEL Coalition—whose members include the Massachusetts Association of School Committees, Massachusetts Association of School Superintendents, Massachusetts Organization of Educational Collaboratives, and Massachusetts School Administrators Association— along with the Rennie Center and Transforming Education.